KS3 Year 7 – Laying the Foundation; ‘A wise man built his house upon a rock’.

 The website is being regularly updated with course and revision resources.
 Please encourage your child to explore the relevant website and to use the resources.

-Several teachers also use Edmodo to make lesson and other resources available for catch-up and revision at both KS4 and KS3.
+Teachers also use www.edmodo.com to make lesson and other resources available for catch-up and revision at both KS4 and KS3.